skofe-alaska/GitHub-Fundamentals-and-Project-Week-13-Submission/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it allowed for ELK to be installed on multiple servers from a single ansible session, resulting in a more streamlined process and a uniform install across the servers.
-It also allowed versioin control or updates without having to manually check each server.
+It also allowed version control or updates without having to manually check each server.
 - What is the main advantage of automating configuration with Ansible?
-  - Ansible allowed us configure mulitple servers with identical services without having to manually configure each server indivudially allowing us to save time and have uniform services among the servers.
+  - Ansible allowed us to configure mulitple servers with identical services without having to manually configure each server individually allowing us to save time and have uniform services among the servers.

 The playbook implements the following tasks:
 - In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._